 //Create a brush

-PdfBrush brush = PdfBrushes.getPurple();
+PdfBrush brush = PdfBrushes.getWhite();

-//Create a pen
+//Create a page number field

-//Create a creation date field
+//Create a page count field

 //Loop through the pages in the document